Cord Blood Collection: confessions of a vampire-midwife

 The business of collecting babies' blood

 Companies are targeting parents and making big money by removing and storing their baby's blood.
-Care providers are also making money from recruiting parents and collecting blood for these companies.
+Care providers also make money from recruiting parents and collecting blood for these companies.
 The sales pitch is: if your baby develops a particular type of illness in the future, you may be able to use their stored stem cells as treatment.
 These companies are increasingly sponsoring care provider organisations and events, and buying endorsements from obstetricians and midwives.
 I have even been approached to endorse their services several times—clearly, they had not read this post.

 Blood collection volumes and cord clamping

-Parents need to be informed that collecting blood from the umbilical cord requires premature cord clamping and that the blood being collected belongs in the baby's body
+Parents need to be informed that collecting blood from the umbilical cord requires premature cord clamping and that the blood being collected belongs in the baby's body.

-Paediatric guidelines state that 'blood draws in infants and children should not exceed 5% of the total blood volume in any 24-hour period'.
+Paediatric guidelines state that 'blood draws in infants and children should not exceed 5% of the total blood volume in any 24-hour period' [1].
 A 3.6kg newborn has a blood volume of around 280mls, so the maximum blood draw is 14mls.

-In response to publicity about the importance of 'delayed' cord clamping aka 'optimal' cord clamping.
+In response to publicity about the importance of 'delayed' cord clamping, aka 'optimal' cord clamping.
 The latest marketing ploy is to tell parents they can have both 'delayed' cord clamping and collect 'cord' blood.
-Some websites even include a page on the benefits of 'delayed' cord clamping.
+Some websites even include a page on 'delayed' cord clamping benefits.
 They define 'delayed' as 30 seconds to 1 minute.
 However, it usually takes longer than this for the full blood volume to transfer.
 If all the baby's blood has transferred into the baby – however long that takes for that individual baby – then there is minimal, if any, blood left to collect.
 Look at the picture at the top of this post.
 If you can get blood out of that cord you deserve a certificate and chocolates!
 At least one website acknowledges this, and states that the risk of 'delayed' cord clamping is "reducing the volume of a cord blood collection such that it cannot be banked...".
 Note that public cord banks require even larger volumes of blood than private.

-In contrast, one company refers specifically to 'optimal' cord clamping ie. waiting until the cord is white.
+In contrast, one company refers specifically to 'optimal' cord clamping, i.e., waiting until the cord is white.
 They suggest that their company can effectively process 10-20mls of 'cord blood'.
-I have requested evidence of that claim eg. photos or a movie of the collection from a white cord, and further information about the effectiveness of a small sample (most other companies state that effective processing for storage is determined by the size of the sample).
+I have requested evidence of that claim, e.g., photos or a movie of the collection from a white cord, and further information about the effectiveness of a small sample (most other companies state that effective processing for storage is determined by the size of the sample).
 I am still waiting.

 The effectiveness of stem cell treatments

-In 2004 The European Commission released a press statement about this situation stating:
+In 2004, The European Commission released a press statement about this situation stating [3]:

 If commercial cord blood banks are allowed, appropriate information should be given to the consumers willing to use their services, including the fact that the likelihood that the sample may be used to treat one's child is currently negligible, that the future therapeutic possibilities are of a very hypothetical nature and that up until now there is no indication that the present research will lead to specific therapeutic application of one's own cord blood cells.
 Therefore, information has to be particularly explicit that the auto conservation has little value in the current state of scientific knowledge.
 This information should be made clear on all media, including Internet, and in any contracts linking commercial banks to their customers.